 The Erie County District Attorney's Office Victim/Witness Services Bureau can provide an Advocate to accompany you to all court proceedings.
 Victim/Witness Services staff can help explain what will happen at each step in the prosecution.
 Most importantly, Victim/Witness Services staff offer support and help in dealing with the feelings you may experience as a result of testifying about your case.
-This service is free and confidential.
+This service is free and available to all victims and witnesses of crime.
 When you receive notice of a court date, call the VICTIM/WITNESS SERVICES BUREAU AT (716) 858-4640."

 John J. Flynn

 Erie County District Attorney

 THE VICTIM/WITNESS SERVICES BUREAU OFFICES ARE LOCATED AT 25 DELAWARE AVE., 6th FLOOR, BUFFALO, NEW YORK 14202.
 STAFF CAN BE REACHED BY TELEPHONE AT (716) 858-4640.